 Return to Campus

-If you have been in direct contact (within six feet for a time period of 15 minutes or more) with someone who has COVID-19, have symptoms of COVID-19, have had a COVID-19 test, or have tested positive for COVID-19.
+If you have been in direct contact (within six feet for a time period of 15 minutes or more) with someone who has COVID-19, have symptoms of COVID-19, or have tested positive for COVID-19.

 Return to campus plan

 In charting a path forward amid the COVID-19 pandemic, Louisiana Tech is committed to providing students, faculty and staff with an environment where scholarship, research, leadership and creative expression can continue to thrive.
 The following protocols will serve as a guide for the university as it gradually reopens campus to these vital endeavors.

 In Fall 2020, we will continue to focus on two objectives for our University – continuing to keep our campus community healthy and safe and ensuring our students meet their academic goals.
 In order for us to achieve these goals, every member of the Tech Family will need to take personal responsibility for their behavior.
 This includes wearing masks, maintaining physical distancing, washing hands regularly, using proper sneeze and cough practices, helping maintain clean academic and office areas, and monitoring for symptoms of COVID-19.

 In the Fall 2020 Quarter, we have the goal of offering face-to-face classes where possible according to guidelines and restrictions issued by federal, state, and local authorities and health professionals.
 We are not altering the fall academic calendar.